Practicing Wonder with Jeffrey Davis: Spotlight Q&A

 I’ve taught at the Sivananda Ashram Yoga Retreat for 11 or so years, and I’m still surprised every year by how I instantly feel at home the moment I step off the boat and into the ashram gardens.

 Jeffrey Davis is a creativity expert, writer, and speaker.
 A branding and creativity consultant, he is the founder of Tracking Wonder Consultancy and hosts the Tracking Wonder podcast.
 With his team, he guides mission-centered organizations to flourish and artistically adapt to times of challenge and change.

 Author of The Journey from the Center to the Page: Yoga Philosophies and Practices As Muse for Authentic Writing, Jeffrey writes online columns for Psychology Today and the Creativity Post.
-Also a student of spirituality, he completed his yoga teacher trainings within two yogic traditions and was a student of Sri TKV Desikachar of Chennai, India.
+Jeffrey is also the author of Tracking Wonder: The Surprising Path to Deep Purpose, Creative Fulfillment, & Effortless Mastery (forthcoming 2021, Sounds True).
+A student of spirituality, he completed his yoga teacher trainings within two yogic traditions and was a student of Sri TKV Desikachar of Chennai, India.